lanlin/nylas-php/README.md

 ### App ID and Secret

-Before you can interact with the Nylas REST API, you need to create a Nylas developer account at [https://www.nylas.com/](https://www.nylas.com/).
+Before you can interact with the Nylas REST API,</br>
+you need to create a Nylas developer account at [https://www.nylas.com/](https://www.nylas.com/).</br>
-After you've created a developer account, you can create a new application to generate an App ID / Secret pair.
+After you've created a developer account, you can create a new application to generate an App ID / Secret pair.</br>

-Generally, you should store your App ID and Secret into environment variables to avoid adding them to source control.
+Generally, you should store your App ID and Secret into environment variables to avoid adding them to source control.</br>
-The test projects use configuration files instead, to make it easier to get started.
+The test projects use configuration files instead, to make it easier to get started.</br>

 ### Init Nylas-PHP